hreyesm/inference-engine-with-bayesian-networks/README.md

 # Inference Engine with Bayesian Networks
-Generic inference engine using inference by enumeration with Bayesian networks.
+A generic inference engine using inference by enumeration with Bayesian networks.
 Implemented in Python using the Pomegranate framework.

 ### Authors
 * [Daniela Vignau](https://github.com/dvigleo)